9 Best Wispr Flow Alternatives in 2026 (Reviewed)

 - Minimal resource usage: estimated 150MB RAM, under 3% CPU

-- Works in any app through push-to-talk with Fn key
+- Works in any app through simple keyboard activation

 - Privacy controls with granular data permissions